 All students can speak with an advisor about all aspects of their career search, including private law firms, public interest opportunities, government agencies, judicial clerkships and alternative careers.
 Appointments are encouraged, and walk-ins are assisted as soon as possible.
 Early morning or early evening appointments are available upon request.
 For students unable to travel to campus, telephone appointments may be scheduled at any time, including over the lunch hour.
-To schedule an appointment, email Career Services or call (619) 260-4529.
+To schedule an appointment, email the Office of Career and Professional Development or call (619) 260-4529.

-The Career Services staff reviews and edits students' resumes and cover letters.
+The Career and Professional Development staff reviews and edits students' resumes and cover letters.
 You can submit your resume for review by making an appointment with one of our staff or by delivering it to our office via mail, hand delivery or email.
 Resumes can be picked up from our office after an average turnaround time of 48 hours.

 Students can pre-register for videotaped mock interviews.
-After the interview, the videotape is immediately played back and reviewed by the student and Career Services staff.
+After the interview, the videotape is immediately played back and reviewed by the student and Career and Professional Development staff.

 Students may use our computers to compose resumes and cover letters.

 A variety of workshops and employer presentations are offered throughout the year.
-Watch for announcements posted on the Career Services calendar.
+Watch for announcements posted on the Career and Professional Development calendar.

-Career Services participates in specialty practice, minority, public interest and government job fairs nationwide.
+Career and Professional Development participates in specialty practice, minority, public interest and government job fairs nationwide.

-Alumni may continue to use Career Services following graduation and throughout their careers.
-Click here for more information about alumni services.
+Alumni may continue to use Career and Professional Development following graduation and throughout their careers.
+View more information about alumni services.